Decision number one is whether to hire an individual or a housecleaning

 others a type of receipt blank.
 In any case, make sure the estimator signs

-and dates a written description of all the work you want done along with
+and dates a written description of all the work requested along with the

-the price.
-A piece of paper with a dollar amount scribbled alongside a
+price.
+A piece of paper with a dollar amount scribbled alongside a vague

 While some companies stipulate that homeowners provide cleaning equipment